mwanta/TextEditor/README.md

 A text editor that supports text insertion and deletion at any position, with real-time cursor tracking and highlighting.

 This is a work in progress, the current functionality is:
+- Track location with a blue cursor.

+    - The cursor will move to a clicked position.
-- track location with a blue cursor.
-This cursor can move with the left and right arrow keys.
-The cursor will also move to a clicked position.
+    - This cursor can also move with the left and right arrow keys.
-- type new characters at any space in the editor before the cursor.
+- Type new characters at any space in the editor before the cursor.
-- backspace to delete charaters at any space in the editor before the cursor.
+- Backspace to delete charaters at any space in the editor before the cursor.
+- Ability to shift for uppercase and special symbols.

 Planned improvements:
-- add ability to shift for uppercase and special symbols.
-- add ability to enter the go down a line.
+- Add ability to enter to go down a line.
-- add other classes of text, such as a header or subtext.
+- Add other classes of text, such as a header or subtext.

 I am the sole contributor to this project.